kirru2198/My_Docker/Docker_Storage/Repo/Docker_Volume_lab.md

 #### **Concept**
 - Volumes can be created independently or dynamically when a container is created.
+> - "Volumes can be created independently or automatically when a container is created."
 - Volumes can be mounted to specific paths in the container to persist data.
+> - "Volumes can be mounted to specific paths in the container to save data."

 #### **Use Case**
 - Storing logs, databases, or configuration files that need to persist even after a container is removed.